10 awesome innovations changing the future of fashion

 Textile production is dirty dirty dirty -- one of the dirtiest industries in the world in fact.
 Why?
 Partly because of the damage that cotton crops and synthetic fiber production inflicts on the environment, and partly because of seriously outdated manufacturing methods used to dye and finish fabric.

-With New York Fashion Week strutting the catwalks September 6-13, it's a good time to take a closer look: From fabric out of food, beer bottles and more to dying with air, and web sites that know your exact measurements, these 10 awesome technologies are changing fashion as we know it.
+From fabric out of food, beer bottles and more to dying with air, and web sites that know your exact measurements, these 10 awesome technologies are changing fashion as we know it.

 1. Fabric Out of Milk, Tea, and Coffee Beans!YouTube/Video screen capture

 Milk, tea and coffee tend to stick together...but not like this.
 As the high-tech sector is taking off in making fashion more sustainable, other, more-humble, technologies are just as innovative -- and really, really cool.
 Case in point: Food products being turned into wearable commodities.

 German microbiology-student-turned-designer Anke Domaske uses milk to make a an "Eco Milk Fiber" called QMilch.
 High-tech sports clothing company Virus uses recycled coffee beans for their Stay Warm line of cold-weather performance apparel.
 And the genius Suzanne Lee, fashion designer and TED Senior Fellow, has been making fabric and vegetable leather out of...get this...the fermented tea, kombucha.
 (Pictured above.)

 2. Dying with Air, Saving Gallons of Water© Photos by Photo by Randy Brooke/WireImage